Letters of last resort

-The letters of last resort are four identically-worded handwritten letters from the prime minister of the United Kingdom to the commanding officers of the four British ballistic missile submarines.
-They contain orders on what action to take if an enemy nuclear strike has destroyed the British government, and has killed or otherwise incapacitated both the prime minister and their designated "second person", typically a high-ranking member of the Cabinet, such as the deputy prime minister or the first secretary of state, to whom the prime minister has designated the responsibility of choosing how to act, if they die in office.
+The letters of last resort are four identically worded handwritten letters from the prime minister of the United Kingdom to the commanding officers of the four British ballistic missile submarines and stored on board of each.
+Born out of Britain's unique vulnerability to the effects of nuclear attack, the letters contain orders on what action to take if an enemy nuclear strike has both destroyed the British government and has also killed or otherwise incapacitated both the prime minister and their designated "second person" of responsibility, typically a high-ranking member of the Cabinet such as the deputy prime minister or the first secretary of state.
 If the orders are carried out, the action taken could be the last official act of His Majesty's Government.

 If the letters are not used during the term of the prime minister who wrote them, they are destroyed unopened after that person leaves office, so that their content remains unknown to anyone except the issuer.

 Process

-A new prime minister writes a set of letters immediately after taking office and being told by the chief of the Defence Staff "precisely what damage a Trident missile could cause".
+A new prime minister writes a set of letters after taking office and being told by the Chief of the Defence Staff "precisely what damage a Trident missile could cause".
 The documents are then delivered to the submarines in sealed envelopes, and the previous prime minister's letters are destroyed without being opened.
+The letters do not have to be written immediately after the briefing on Trident's capabilities, and in any case the previous prime minister's set of letters remains in effect until the new letters have been delivered to each submarine.
+Letters aboard Polaris submarines were accompanied by a separate letter from the Commander-in-Chief Fleet which was to be opened first as it contained the conditions for opening the prime minister's letter; no such letter from the Commander-in-Chief Fleet (later Fleet Commander) has been referred to in accounts of the last resort procedure for Vanguard-class submarines.